mirumee/ariadne-website/docs/resolvers.md

 }
 ```

 When the GraphQL server receives this query, it will first call the `resolve_user` function assigned to the `user` field on the `Query` type.
-If this function returns value, the GraphQL server will next look up the type that this value represents.
+If this function returns a value, the GraphQL server will next look up the type that this value represents.
 It knows from the schema that the `user` field resolves to the `User` type.
-So GraphQL will look up resolvers for the `User` fields and will call the `resolve_username` function of the `User` type with value returned from the `resolve_user` function as first argument.
+So GraphQL will look up resolvers for the `User` fields and will call the `resolve_username` function of the `User` type with the value returned from the `resolve_user` function as its first argument.

 The `@query.field` decorator is non-wrapping - it simply registers a given function as a resolver for the specified field and then returns it as it is.
 This makes it easy to test or reuse resolver functions between different types or even APIs: